rishikant42/blockchain/README.md

 ```

 ## Mining
 ==> One of the miner will pick the transaction & add it block if it is valid.
-In our case, we will have to manually submit the transaction to the network
+In our case, we will have to manually submit the transaction to the network.\
 ==> To mine a block, miners need to find an extremely rare solution to a cryptographic puzzle.
-If a mined block is accepted by the blockchain, the miner receive a reward in coins which is an additional incentive to transaction fees.
+If a mined block is accepted by the blockchain, the miner receive a reward in coins which is an additional incentive to transaction fees. \
-==> The mining process is also referred to as Proof of Work (PoW), and it's the main mechanism that enables the blockchain to be trustless and secure.
+==> The mining process is also referred to as Proof of Work (PoW), and it's the main mechanism that enables the blockchain to be trustless and secure.\

 ```
 In [14]: from blockchain.network import new_transaction